Bully Hill State Forest

 The multi-use trail can be used for snowmobiling, plus the Allegany County Federation of Snowmobilers (leaves DEC website) maintains marked trails.
 ATVs are prohibited.

 General information on horseback riding includes how-to and safety tips and links to rules & regulations.
+Proof of current negative Coggins certificate is required for all horses and out-of-state horse owners are required to produce a 30-day health certificate.

 The multi-use trail can be used for horseback riding as well as State Forest roads and logging access trails.
 Riding is also permitted throughout the property.